nfredmond/DOT-Dashboard/docs/DEVELOPMENT_PLAN.md

 - Recharts for data visualization
 - SWR for data fetching and caching
 - React Context for state management
+- Supabase Storage for organization logo uploads
+- Form handling for file uploads with client-side validation

 ### Phase 3: Integration & Expansion